 1.Pinpoint the Location on a Map

 First of all, you need to pinpoint the location where the shooting will take place.
 Then, find out which local police department has jurisdiction over the area.
-Since there are some areas are restricted to use for location shooting by the police, make an inquiry at the local police department or TLB before starting preparations.
+Since some areas’ use as shoot locations are restricted by the police, make an inquiry at the local police department or TLB before starting preparations.

 2.Prepare Necessary Documents for Road Use Permits